 We have operating leases for corporate offices and data centers with initial lease terms ranging from one to 10 years.
 Our operating lease obligations are primarily related to rental payments under lease agreements for office space in the United States and the United Kingdom through December 2027.
-In March 2022, the lease for our New York headquarters was extended for an amended term through December 2023, as we continue to evaluate our office space needs for the future.
-As of June 30, 2022, our operating lease liabilities totaled \$29.9 million, with payments pursuant to these obligations due within the next twelve months and thereafter totaling approximately \$11.0 million and \$20.6 million, respectively.
+As of March 31, 2023, our operating lease liabilities totaled \$25.8 million, with payments pursuant to these obligations due within the next 12 months and thereafter totaling \$11.8 million and \$15.3 million, respectively.